-The Institute of Applied Optimization (IAO) [应用优化研究所] provides applied research services in the fields of mathematical and combinatorial optimization, operations research, machine learning, metaheuristics, and computational intelligence.
-We help industry partners to discover and solve the optimization problems in their respective fields, in order to increase their efficiency and speed, to reduce their costs, resource consumption, and work efforts, and to improve their products and services by making them cheaper, better, and more reliable, while additionally making them more environmentally friendly.
-Five groups of business and operational aspects can be supported by optimization and machine learning techniques:
+The Institute of Applied Optimization (IAO) [应用优化研究所] provides applied research services in the fields of mathematical and combinatorial optimization, operations research, Computational Intelligence machine learning, metaheuristics, and evolutionary computation.
+With more than twelve years of research experience, we help industry partners to discover where optimization technologies can increase their efficiency and speed, can reduce their costs, resource consumption, and work efforts; how it can improve their products and services by making them cheaper, better, and more reliable – all while additionally making them more environmentally friendly.
+Five groups of business and operational aspects can be supported by Computational Intelligence, optimization, and machine learning techniques:

-Optimization can, for instance, make logistics (B2C delivery, supply-chain-internal-, down to factory-floor logistics) more efficient.
+Optimization can, for instance, make logistics more efficient, both on the large scale of intermodal cargo transport down to the logistics on the factory floor.
 It can help to make optimal management decisions, such as finding the best assignment of staff to tasks or ideal locations to open branch offices.
 It can also improve production processes by automatically splitting incoming orders in production tasks and assigning these tasks to time slots on suitable machines in order to minimize the time-to-delivery and costs.
-Optimization can be combined with machine learning, big data, and data mining technologies to optimize business processes based on predicted future market developments.
-It is a key ingredient for optimal automated decisions in Industry 4.0.
-The IAO helps industry partners to discover which parts of their operation may benefit the most from optimization and machine learning and then develops tailor-made software solutions to reap these profits.
+Optimization can be combined with machine learning and data mining technologies, such as big data and deep learning to optimize business processes based on predicted future market developments.
+It is a key ingredient for production which is both highly automated and green, as prescribed by Industry 4.0 and Made in China 2025 [中国制造2025].
+We help our partners to discover which parts of their operation may benefit the most from optimization and machine learning and then develops tailor-made software solutions to reap these profits.

 The Institute of Applied Optimization offers two types of collaboration to industry partners, applied research projects and endowed researcher positions.